-To Whom It May Concern,
+To Whom it May Concern,

 As an entity established under Chapter 391 of the Texas Local Government Code the Panhandle Regional Planning Commission (PRPC) has the opportunity to serve 63 rural municipalities and 26 counties (24 of which are defined as rural) in the Texas Panhandle.
 In this capacity we have worked with programs from the U.S. Department of Housing and Urban Development (HUD) for over 30 years, and in this time we have been fortunate to administer over 300 projects funded from this source for the rural communities that we work for.
-We thank you for the opportunity to comment on these HUD programs as they have proven to be the lifeblood in keeping services functioning in many rural communities in our region.
-Many of the municipalities that we serve operate on total annual budgets of less than \$100,000 per year and plan for many years to pursue Community Development Block Grant (CDBG) funding for infrastructure that is a necessity to meet the needs of low-to-moderate income families.
+We thank you for the opportunity to comment on those HUD programs as they have proven to be the lifeblood in keeping services functioning in many rural communities in our region.
+Many of the municipalities that we serve operate on total annual budgets of loss than \$100,000 per year and plan for many years to pursue Community Development Block Grant (CDBG) funding for infrastructure that is a necessity to meet the needs of low-to-moderate income families.
 It is highly important to very small and impoverished communities that barriers not be established that hinder or prevent access to the CDBG program that in many instances is the only way for them to maintain livable housing conditions.
-Please note that concepts that might not be barriers to rural communities of 20,000+ with multi-million dollar budgets may end up being tremendous barriers to communities of 200 with annual budgets of less than \$100,000.
+Please note that concepts that might not be barriers to rural communities of 200 with annual budgets of less than \$100,000.

-Some of the concepts that have been discussed in recent months related to future applications to the CDBG programs would establish barriers to entry into the CDBG program for very rural and impoverished communities.
+Some of the concepts that have been discussed in recent months related to future applications to the CD8G programs would establish barriers to entry into the CD8G program for very rural and impoverished communities.
 The concepts of annual application cycles and scoring that rewards preapplication expenditures will effectively eliminate the most rural and impoverished communities that do not have the staff to develop applications each year or the money to pay for preliminary engineering or environmental work.
 We are very appreciative that these concepts were not applied to the current application cycle, but we feel that it is our responsibility to ensure that the concerns with these concepts be included in the public record related to the program because they are not favorable to the very communities who need the CDBG program the most.
-For further detail of these concerns please see attached letter from PRPC Board of Directors Chairman Tom Velasquez to TDA dated June 5, 2014.
+For further detail of these concerns please see attached letter from PRPC Board of Directors Chairman Torn Velasquez to TDA dated June 5, 2014.